 Leaving Porth, follow the coastal footpath to Watergate Bay.
-Here there is a fabulously wide stretch of golden sand and rolling surf – some of the finest coastal scenery in the world.
-Jamie Oliver has his ‘Fifteen’ restaurant here and there are various other cafes and bars for refreshments.
-To return, retrace steps on the coastal footpath or take the bus along the coast road.
+Here, there is a fabulously wide stretch of golden sand and rolling surf – some of the finest coastal scenery in the world.
+Jamie Oliver has his ‘Fifteen’ restaurant here and there are various other cafes and bars for serving refreshments.
+To return, retrace your steps on the coastal footpath or take the bus along the coast road.

 Cross the stile on the other side of the road where the footpath is signed ‘St Mawgan’.
 Follow this well-trodden path, turning right where the road is reached into St Mawgan Village.